 KVM can be used with QEMU which allows virtual machines to be run nearly to native speeds.
 Not just hardware emulation, QEMU is capable of emulating user-level processors which enable applications compiled for one architecture to run on another.

 1. Installing all the packages to run virt-manager.

-sudo pacman -S virt-manager libvirt qemu
+sudo pacman -S virt-manager libvirt qemu-base

 edk2-ovmf: ovmf is an EDK II based project to enable UEFI support for Virtual Machines. iptables-nft: Linux kernel packet control tool (using nft interface). bridge-utils: Ethernet bridge utilities.